rfotino/consolite-compiler/docs/spec.md

 ### Addresses

 * Unary `&`, yields the address of the given variable.
 * Unary `*`, yields the value at the address stored in the given variable.
-If used on the left hand side of an assignment statement such as `*x = 0;`, then the value is awritten to the location that x points to, rather than x itself.
+If used on the left hand side of an assignment statement such as `*x = 0;`, then the value is written to the location that x points to, rather than x itself.